caiocmb7/portfolio/README.md

 # Portfolio

-## Data Science, AI and Data Engineering Projects by Caio Barros.

-### Developed Projects:
+## Developed Projects:

-#### 1. **Qatar 2022 World Cup November 2022**
+### 1. Qatar 2022 World Cup November 2022

-_Creation of the Dataset for Analysis and Data Visualization to generate insights and information about the World Cup event._
+> Creation of the Dataset for Analysis and Data Visualization to generate insights and information about the World Cup event.

 - Data cleaning through Webscraping and Feature Engineering to enhance performance and analyze data for generating statistics and general information about the World Cup.